mattmcspirit/azurestack/README.md

 * Ubuntu Server 16.04-LTS image added to the Platform Image Repository
 * Corresponding gallery items created in the Marketplace for the Windows Server and Ubuntu Server images
 * Gallery item created for MySQL 5.7 and SQL Server 2017 (both on Ubuntu Server 16.04 LTS)
-* Creates VM Scale Set gallery item
-* Automates adding of Microsoft VM Extensions to Gallery from Marketplace (for registered ASDKs) - **NEW in 1807.1**
+* Automates adding of Microsoft VM Extensions to Gallery from Marketplace (for registered ASDKs)
 * MySQL Resource Provider installation
 * SQL Server Resource Provider installation
 * Deployment of a MySQL 5.7 hosting server on Ubuntu Server 16.04 LTS